PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 The exporter is a Go application based on the Prometheus Go client library and [Resty](https://github.com/go-resty/resty), a simple but reliable HTTP and REST client library for Go .
 It is preferably built and launched via Docker.
 You can also scale the exporter deployment to multiple containers on Kubernetes thanks to the stateless nature of the application.

+Detailed examples of how to deploy several configurations either using Docker or an executable binary can be in [docs/deployment-examples.md](docs/deployment-examples.md).

 ---

 #### The official docker images are available at Quay.io